abs-gd/ABS-NOC/README.md

 ```
 API_URL=http://noc.abs.test/api/server-stats
 API_KEY=superSecretApiKey
-SERVER_ID=1 # Change to ID of server this agent if for (I'm going to add this file with puppet in my own environment)
+SERVER_ID=1 # Change to ID of server this agent is for (I'm going to add this file with puppet in my own environment)
 ```